Culture of Europe: Religion

 Christianity has been the dominant religion shaping European culture for at least the last 1700 years.
 Modern philosophical thought has very much been influenced by Christian philosophers such as St Thomas Aquinas and Erasmus.
-And throughout most of its history, Europe has been nearly equivalent to Christian culture, The Christian culture was the predominant force in western civilization, guiding the course of philosophy, art, and science.
-The notion of "Europe and the Western World" has been intimately connected with the concept of "Christianity and Christendom" many even attribute Christianity for being the link that created a unified European identity.
+And throughout most of its history, European values have been nearly synonymous with Christian culture.
+Christian culture is said to have been the predominant force in western civilization, guiding the course of philosophy, art, and science.
+The notion of "Europe and the Western World" has been intimately connected with the concept of "Christianity and Christendom".
+Many even attribute Christianity for being the link that created a unified European identity.